 Nearly all Australians believe that we should avoid causing unnecessary suffering to sentient beings as much as possible.
-As the draft standards state "animal welfare is becoming increasingly important to the general public."
+The reason why this inquiry has been created is that animal welfare is becoming increasingly important to the general public.

-While the document mentions that the standards "reflect community expectations", it does not specify what these expectations are, nor does it look at any surveys or research into this issue.
+While the Terms of References asks whether battery cages are "consistent with community standards", it does not specify what these community expectations are, nor does it look at any surveys or research into this issue.